GaryLove/inclusive-forms/best-practices/race-ethnicity.md

 * This is where I put text
 * And more text.

-Nah nah nah na naaaaaaaaaaaaa.

-{% include _form-race-children.html %}

 Hooray.

 Are you kidding?
 This works now.

+## Recommendation for Adults

+Nah nah nah na naaaaaaaaaaaaa.

+{% include _form-race-children.html %}

+## Adaptations for Children & Teens

+Nah nah nah na naaaaaaaaaaaaa.

+{% include _form-race-children.html %}